 CONNECTING GL900 TO COMPUTER VIA USB

-Step 1: Download and install both the USB driver and the APS software from our web site.
+Step 1: Download and install both the USB driver and the APS software, please contact tech support department.

 Step 2: Once you have downloaded and installed both items, proceed to opening the GL900 APS software.
 You see the screen below once open, next you will click on the connect button (highlighted in red).

 Step 3: You will now get a pop up window and will see many options.
 Make sure the USB ID numbers matches on your GL and the APS Software.
 You can check this on your GL by hitting the MENU button on the actual device and scroll through the menu to the OPT tab.
 Here you will see the USB settings and what your USB ID is set too.
 Double check with what’s on your APS(highlighted in yellow).
 Now that everything correlates with one another, Choose the connect button (highlighted in red).

 Step 4: Now after you hit connect, you want to make sure the images of the GL900 and the computer turn green, this helps signify that they connected properly (just like the image below).
 Now that you have done this, hit the closed button on the right of the connect button and it will load your GL900 onto the software.

 Step 1: From the main screen on your unit, hit the “MENU” button to proceed the menu screen.